 The over-arching mission of the research group is to develop novel nonlinear materials and integrated optical devices that can be used in portable disease diagnostics and telecommunications.
-Our research efforts include a wide range of topics including materials synthesis, integrated optics and instrument development, cell/bacteria growth, mechanical characterization of tissue, and computational modeling.
+These efforts combine a wide range of discrete topics including organic and inorganic materials synthesis, nonlinear optics and integrated photonics, and cell/tissue biology.
 Clearly, this is a wide range of topics.
 Not surprisingly, the most common question asked of anyone in the group is: how do all of the projects tie together?
 (Or do they tie together?)

 To truly make transformational change in any field, it is necessary to take a large step back, evaluate the current state of art, and solve the fundamental issues.
-This analysis has resulted in our pursuing projects in material synthesis in order to impact telecommunications, developing new nanomaterial imaging agents to better understand how nerves communicate, and developing new algorithms to improve the accuracy of the data analysis in bacteria growth - just to name a few.
-This strategy will most likely not change.
+This analysis has resulted in our pursuing projects in material synthesis in order to impact telecommunications, developing new nanomaterial imaging agents to better understand how nerves communicate, and developing new algorithms to improve the accuracy of the data analysis in bacteria growth – just to name a few.
+This hypothesis-driven approach to research will most likely not change.

-Representative projects for each area (materials, photonics and biology) are summarized below and on the specific topic webpage.
+Representative projects for each area (materials, photonics, and biology) are summarized below and additional information is located on the topic-specific webpage.
 However, given the breadth of the activity and the frequency with which new projects are started, not all of the research is contained on this website.
-In all topic areas, we perform modeling (FEM, FDTD).
-Afterall, without a fundamental understanding of your data, it is not possible to move the research forward.
+In all topic areas, we perform complementary modeling (FEM, FDTD).